Home Caribbean coast Palomino | A dream destination on the Caribbean coast of Colombia

 How much time do you need for Palomino?

+It just depends on what you want to see and do and how much time you have.
+We stayed four nights the first time, 5 nights the second time, which I thought was perfect.
+Although I could have stayed another two weeks….
+But at least during this time we were able to rest and enjoy the beautiful nature.
 However, for example, if you only want one day at the beach and no excursions, then two nights may also be enough.
-But if you just want to see a lot of the area, tubing, horseback riding, hiking, going to an indigenous village and seeing flamingos, you can spend a week here just fine.
+But if you just want to see a lot of the area, tubing, horseback riding, hiking, going to an indigenous village and seeing flamingos, you can do just fine here for a week or more.

 The best travel time for Palomino

 Year-round.
 In the dry season there is less rain, but many more tourists and therefore higher prices due to the high season.
 In the rainy season, you have occasional (especially in the afternoon) heavy rains for 1 to 2 hours.
 Read all about traveling in the Colombian high season here.
+We visited Palomino in the heart of the rainy season as well as in the dry season.
+And both were totally fine.
+In fact, occasionally it blows hard before a shower and then the temperature is immediately much more pleasant.
+Even in the rainy season it rains very little, only sometimes a heavy shower in the afternoon, evening or night.
+Perfectly doable.

 How do you combine Palomino with your Colombia roundtrip?

-Palomino is very easy to fit into your roundtrip of Colombia.
+Palomino is very easy to fit into your tour of Colombia.
 Most travelers stay longest on the north coast, and then Palomino is a logical choice.
 For example, you can combine it perfectly with Minca and Tayrona.
 Distances and travel times are short, making it easy to hit these 3 destinations in 1 to 1.5 weeks.
 From Santa Marta or Cartagena, you can then fly on to your next destination in Colombia.

 Is Palomino on your Colombia wish list?